alexandramarcos1896/alexandramarcos1896/README.md

 # Welcome to Alexandra's GitHub Profile! 👋

 Hey there!
 Welcome to my GitHub profile.
-I'm Alexandra Marcos, and I'm passionate about programming.
+I'm Alexandra Marcos, and I'm passionate about predictive models and analyzing pattern in data.
 Feel free to explore my repositories and projects.

 ## About Me ℹ️